sirasaki-konoha/minau/README.md

 ## Supported Audio Formats

-minau supports a wide range of audio formats through the rodio library:
+minau supports a wide range of audio formats through the symphonia library:

 - MP3
 - WAV
 - FLAC
 - OGG Vorbis
+- AAC
+- And many more formats supported by symphonia

 ## Requirements